helium/HIP/0026-HIP-Voting.md

 # Detailed Explanation
 [detailed-explanation]: #detailed-explanation

 - This hip will propose a few changes to the blockchain.
 The way I propose the block chain to move is making a new token called voting.
-Which can be generated when a transaction of a change is proposed, all the miners on the network will get a token awared to them.
+Which can be generated when a new type of transaction of a change is proposed, all the miners on the network will get a token awared to them.
-  The transaction done by the miner will have to inclued the proposal, and a github link to the the hip.
+ -The transaction done by the miner will have to inclued the proposal, and a github link to the the hip.
 And then they will burn 10 hnt to send the transaction.
 Then the blockchain will then make 2 wallets that can only accept the voting tokens, and distrubute 1 voting token per miner to all the wallets.

-- One wallet will be
+- One wallet will be for the chain, and another wallet against the proposed change.

 - Then at the end of the time limit there will either be a consesous to move forward, or there will not be.
 I propose the limit to be 65% This is not a simple majority but it is not extreamly high to make changes imposible.

+`voting` new token for voting
+`votingBurn` New transcation to burn hnt to peose the transcation `votingTransactoin` New transcation to vote for or against a hip

 # Drawbacks
 [drawbacks]: #drawbacks